-The Beatitudes is a declaration of blessedness and rewards made by Jesus at the beginning of the Sermon on the Mount for obedient followers and believers, both present and days to come.
-Jesus describes in this passage those who are not in the kingdom yet and showed worthiness of living n the kingdom.
-Beatitude is also found in the Old Testament, especially in the Psalms (1:1; 34:8; 65:4; 128:1), and often in the New Testament also (John 20:29; Rom.
+The Beatitudes is a declaration of blessedness and rewards made by Jesus at the beginning of the Sermon on the Mount for obedient followers and believers, both present and in days to come.
+In addition, Jesus describes in this passage those who are not in the kingdom yet and showed worthiness of living n the domain.
+Beatitude is also found in the Old Testament, especially in the Psalms (1:1; 34:8; 65:4; 128:1), and often in the New Testament (John 20:29; Rom.
 14:22; James 1:12; Rev. 14:13).

-And seeing the multitudes, He went up on a mountain, and when He was seated His disciples came to Him.
+And seeing the multitudes, He went up on a mountain, and His disciples came to Him when He was seated.
 Then He opened His mouth and taught them, saying (Matthew 5: 1-12):

 3 “Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 4 “Blessed are those who mourn, for they shall be comforted.